kjkwang/APIM-Gateway-Developer-Tools/README.md

 * The following Gateway entities have been tested for the Gateway Developer Plugin:
   * Cassandra Connections
   * Encapsulated Assertions

-Identity Providers
+  * Identity Providers
-JDBC Connections
+  * JDBC Connections
-JMS Destinations
+  * JMS Destinations
-Listen Ports
+  * Listen Ports
-Policy Backed Services
+  * Policy Backed Services
-Private Keys
+  * Private Keys
-Scheduled Tasks
+  * Scheduled Tasks
-Services
+  * Services
-Static Properties
+  * Static Properties
-Stored Passwords
+  * Stored Passwords
-Trusted Certificates
+  * Trusted Certificates
+  All other entities shall be tested in gradual phases, post-beta.
+* Environment variable names in a Kubernetes pod container do not accept spaces in names - this may cause issues for any Gateway environmental values with spaces exported to a pod container in Kubernetes (i.e., the pod container will not start).

 ## Installation
 Edit your build.gradle file and add the following dependency: